 Henry Marked Barrel – Yellow Boy

-Here is a very attractive example of an early engraved Winchester 1866 Carbine Yellow Boy.
-This Winchester ’66 is an early 2nd model with many special features.
-Including, the concealed “inside” serial marking and a “Henry” marked barrel.
+Here is a very attractive example of a special order, engraved, Winchester 1866 carbine yellow boy.
+This Winchester 66’ is an early 2nd model with many special features, including the concealed “inside” serial number and a “Henry” marked barrel address.

 This would be a great addition to any collection of “special order” and unique Winchester lever action firearms.